Connect with us

 It’s amazing that a Premier League club has yet to sign Jordan Rhodes considering his prolific return in recent campaigns (he’s not gone below 20 goals in a season since 2010/11), and with eight in his last fourteen games the Scottish international has clearly not lost his eye for goal.

-At the age of 25, Rhodes offers the perfect blend of experience and youthful vigour, and – as has been the case in the past – whether Rovers price him out of a move or not will largely determine his final destination come the end of January.
-A rumoured transfer fee of £14 million was attached to his aborted move to Middlesbrough in the summer, and that might be too rich even for the blood of the Premier League elite.
+At the age of 25, Rhodes offers the perfect blend of experience and youthful vigour, and – as has been the case in the past – whether Blackburn price him out of a move or not will largely determine his final destination come the end of January.
+A rumoured transfer fee of £14 million was attached to his aborted move to in the summer, and that might be too rich even for the blood of the Premier League elite.

 But it’s not beyond the pale that Rhodes could head to a mid-table side that needs an injection of attacking firepower: a Stoke City or a West Brom (should Saido Berahino leave) for example.

-In 2010 Andre Gray joined the now defunct Hinckley United in the Conference North, and after blasting 29 goals in 70 matches he took a step up a level and signed for Town for a fee of £30,000.
+In 2010 Andre Gray joined the now defunct Hinckley United in the Conference North, and after blasting 29 goals in 70 matches he took a step up a level and signed for for a fee of £30,000.

 In the summer of 2015, sold their lightning quick striker Danny Ings to and needed a like-for-like replacement.
 Manager Sean Dyche looked high and low and eventually plumped for the signature of Gray for a fee believed to be £6 million – a Clarets record.

-With ten goals in fourteen appearances, he is now the Championship's top goalscorer; not bad for a player who was plying his trade in the sixth tier of English just five seasons ago.
+With ten goals in fourteen appearances, he is now the Championship’s top goalscorer; not bad for a player who was plying his trade in the sixth tier of English football just five seasons ago.

 Could he make the step up to the Premier League?
 Only time will tell.
 But one thing that is clear is that Gray has an innate ability for finding the back of the net, and that is a priceless commodity.